abhchand/swa-checkin/README.md

 `chromedriver` is used to drive the headless browser.

-`chromedriver` versions are very specificly tied to Google Chrome versions.
+`chromedriver` versions are very specifically tied to Google Chrome versions.
 To determine the correct `chromedriver` version to install:

 1. Check your version of Google Chrome with `google-chrome-stable --version`
 2. Scan [this unorganized list of chromedriver versions](http://chromedriver.storage.googleapis.com/).
 Find the closest possible version to the Google Chrome version without exceeding it.